fribbels/Fribbels-Epic-7-Optimizer/README.md

 5. Hit Submit, and after processing a bit you should see a table of results.
 6. Navigate the results with your arrow keys or mouse, select the result you want, and click Equip Selected.
 7. You should now see your hero using those gears.
+8. If you want to manually equip a certain item on a unit, go to the Gear tab -> Edit Selected Item -> Equipped.
+[Example](https://i.imgur.com/Bqs3ETL.png)

 Here's a video that covers most of the importing process: https://www.youtube.com/watch?v=i_QW4INcZIE